spacecrafts/spacecrafts/docs/Math.md

 Damage is subtracted from the hull.

+	hull-absorption = material-hull
 	hull -= hull-damage

+If hull damage is less than a materials hull base value (1 cell) the hull is not damaged.
+Such damage is to small to have an impact.
 Once hull points are down to zero the ship is destroyed.
 Damage to the hull cannot be fixed during battle.
 The hull can be repaired after battle.